SebastianKotstein/Kinect-PowerPoint-Add-In/README.md

 ## Supported Kinect Gestures:
 After enabling gesture recognition over the Ribbon menu (labeled as "Kinect Gesture Control"), the Add-in recognizes the following gestures:
-* Close your left hand to start slide show
+* Close your left hand to start the slide show
-* Close your right hand to end slide show
+* Close your right hand to end the slide show
-* Swipe your hand from the right side of your body to the left to proceed to next slide
+* Swipe your hand from the right side of your body to the left to proceed to the next slide
-* Rotate your arm counter clockwise to go back to previous slide
+* Rotate your arm counterclockwise to go back to the previous slide

 ## Supported Speech Commands:
-The current version of this Add-in, supports speech commands in English and German.
+The current version of this Add-in supports speech commands in English and German.
-The set of usable speech recongizers and voice synthesizer, however, depends on your machine's culture and installed Windows 10 language packs.
+The set of usable speech recognizers and voice synthesizers, however, depends on your machine's culture and installed Windows 10 language packs.
-To enable speech recognition, select an input language/culture in the combo box labeled with "Input Language".
+To enable speech recognition, select an input language/culture in the combo box labeled "Input Language".
 For English, the following speech commands are available:
 * Start Recognition
 * End Recognition